-Fruit flies can seem like harmless bugs.
+Fruit flies can seem like harmless bugs, though can be annoying when they make it into your home.
 They generally stick around one area without a lot of traveling and are small enough that we barely notice their existence.
 However, their presence can indicate a larger problem that you should take steps to address immediately.
-Their habits of feeding and breeding on decaying fruits and vegetables can ruin food stores and raise the risk of spreading food-borne pathogens like E-coli.
-Learn more about the different varieties and their reproduction with our Pest Library from the pros at MosquitoNix®.
+Their habits of feeding and breeding on decaying fruits and vegetables can ruin food stores and raise the risk of spreading food-borne pathogens like E-Coli.
+Learn more about the different varieties of fruit flies and their reproduction with our Pest Library from the pros at MosquitoNix®.

 Description

-Fruit flies are tiny.
-An adult fruit fly will measure only about 1/8-inch long.
-The scientific name for them is drosophila melanogaster, and they are brown to tan in color with translucent wings and red eyes.
-They are so small that usually only the adults can be seen.
-Larvae are tiny, white worm-like maggots.
+Fruit flies are tiny, with an adult fruit fly measuring only about 1/8-inch long.
+The scientific name for them is Drosophila Melanogaster, and they are brown to tan in color, with translucent wings and red eyes.
+They are so small that usually only the adults can be seen, and their larvae are tiny, white, worm-like maggots.

 Breeding Habits

-Though adult fruit flies only live a few months, they reproduce very quickly.
+Though adult fruit flies only live a few months, they reproduce quickly.
 A single female may lay up to 500 eggs in her lifetime, and larvae mature to breeding capabilities within about a week.
-Like most insects, fruit fly larvae mature by a process of metamorphosis through a pupa stage and into adulthood.
-They are capable of breeding as soon as they emerge as adults.
+Like most insects, fruit fly larvae mature by a process of metamorphosis through a pupa stage and into adulthood, and are capable of breeding as soon as they emerge as adults.
 Fruit fly eggs and larvae are particularly tough to spot because of their tiny size, making it difficult to eliminate an infestation.
-Eggs are laid on ripe or overripe fruit, which then becomes food for the larvae.
+Their eggs are laid on ripe or overripe fruit, which then becomes food for the larvae.

 Geography